Steins;Gate is a visual novel released on October 15, 2009. Steins;Gate was made from a partnership between the companies “5pb and Nitroplus”.

 Total - 9.75 / 10.

-Steins; Gate is one of those games that no one can miss trying.
-Steins;Gate is amazing, so much so that it covers a lot of time travel issues.
-Something that other games are always too afraid to cover.
+Steins; Gate is one of those games that no one can miss out on experiencing.
+Steins;Gate is amazing, to the point that it covers several issues about time travel.
+Something that other games are always very afraid to cover.

 I hope you like the recommendation, if you like I can make others, so leave your comments!
 El Psy Congroo.